 5. Efficient Customer Acquisition

 Great SaaS companies have figured out repeatable, scalable ways to acquire customers at a cost that makes economic sense.
-They track CAC (customer acquisition cost) religiously and ensure that CAC payback periods are short enough to sustain growth.
+Specifically, they track CAC (customer acquisition cost) religiously and ensure that CAC payback periods are short enough to sustain growth.

 In 2026, CAC has surged in many categories—up 60–222% over the past 5–8 years depending on the market.
-The best SaaS companies combat this with product-led growth, strong retention, and expansion revenue from existing customers.
+To combat this, the best SaaS companies lean into product-led growth, strong retention, and expansion revenue from existing customers.

 6. Net Revenue Retention Above 100%

 Net revenue retention (NRR) measures how much revenue you retain from existing customers over time, accounting for churn, downgrades, and expansions.
-An NRR above 100% means your existing customer base is growing in value even without new customer acquisition.
+Put simply, an NRR above 100% means your existing customer base is growing in value even without new customer acquisition.

 Top-tier B2B SaaS companies target NRR above 120%.
-This indicates customers are upgrading, expanding usage, and buying additional products—clear signals of strong product-market fit and customer success.
+In other words, customers are upgrading, expanding usage, and buying additional products—clear signals of strong product-market fit and customer success.

-Top B2B SaaS Companies: Examples and What They Do Well
+B2B SaaS Examples: Top Companies and What They Do Well

 HubSpot

 HubSpot is a CRM and marketing automation platform that unified marketing, sales, and customer service into a single system.
-What makes HubSpot successful:
+Here is what makes HubSpot successful:

 Slack